RRR06/QustodioBypass/Windows/README.md

 # Features
 We currently have 3 features, these are
 - "close" = stops qustodio from working | "open" = allows qustodio to work
 - "nuke" = stops qustodio from working and then deletes it (Note: This might trigger a warning to parents about your actions and the     service sitting in your system-tray will remain)
 - "delay" = Puts the qengine and qupdate services last in the boot sequence
+- "help" = Bring up the help menu
+- "end" = Close the program

 # Creating a shortcut
 Just make a shortcut linking to MonitorConfig.bat